-In order to be cleared for degree completion, students must file the Intent to Graduate with the Director of Student Services at FST by posted deadlines.
+In order to be cleared for degree completion, students must submit the Intent to Graduate form by posted deadlines.
 There are three graduation dates: January 31, May 31, and August 31.
 Students who meet the deadline for May graduation will receive their degree at that time.
 Students who fulfill all requisites for their degree in the summer will have their degree recorded in their transcript effective August 31st.
 Students who fulfill all requisites for their degree in the fall semester will have their degree recorded in their transcript effective January 31.